katcipis/katcipis.github.io/_posts/drafts/exploring-go-objects-part2.md

 protocols without even knowing these protocols.

 How useful can be implementing protocols that you do not even known exists ?
-This is very useful if you want your code to be truly extensible, allow me to provide a real world example from [nash](https://github.com/NeowayLabs/nash).
+This is very useful if you want your code to be truly extensible.
+Allow me to provide a real world example from [nash](https://github.com/NeowayLabs/nash).

 # Extending code beyond its original purpose